WTF? 40 marketing acronyms all content marketers MUST know

-Slurping your way through alphabet soup wondering WTF all these marketing acronyms mean?
+Slurping your way through alphabet soup wondering WTF all these content marketing acronyms mean?

 Kiss confusion goodbye and pucker up for complete confidence.
 I've explained 40+ acronyms all content marketers NEED to know.
 So you can confidently pepper them all over your next content convo.
 You're welcome.